 Although, Shukracharya being more capable, it was Indra’s favoritism towards Guru Bhriaspati, due to which he chooses Brihaspati as the chief priest.
 Therefore, Sukracharya started favoring the Asuras more as it was a way to take revenge for his partiality.

-During that time it was very difficult for the demons to defeat the demigods in battles.
-Having lost several times, the Guru of the demons, Shukracharya decided to approach Lord Shiva for help to defeat Devatas.
+During that time, it was tough for the demons to defeat the demigods in battles.
+Having lost several times, the Guru of Asuras, Shukracharya, decided to approach Lord Shiva for help to defeat Devatas.
 He also requested Lord Shiva for Mrita Sanjivani, using which Shiva could bring back the dead.
-Therefore, Sukracharya started to meditate and pray to Lord Shiva, to grant him Mrita-Sanjeevani Stotram, a mantra that would make the Asuras invincible.
+Therefore, Sukracharya started to meditate and pray to Lord Shiva to grant him Mrita-Sanjeevani Stotram, a mantra that would make the Asuras invincible.

 Sage Bhrigu was devastated hearing what had happened.
 Bhrigu seeing his wife’s condition, got furious because Lord Vishnu broke his Dharma by killing a woman.
 Therefore, Maharishi Bhrigu cursed Lord Vishnu to be born on Earth many times and suffer the pain of birth and death all those several times.
 Due to this legendary curse, Vishnu had to take countless avatars on Earth and endure all the worldly pain as a price.
 Although Bhrigu later revived his wife by sprinkling holy water from his Kamandalu, he was so deeply infuriated and full of vengeance, he decided not to spare Lord Vishnu.